10 Days of Tanning in Sweden

 Processing fresh skins into buckskin is an intensive job.
 We go through the whole process, from scraping the skins to the final step of smoking the softened skins.
 You certainly will do a lot of tanning!!

-The course consists of 10 days.
+The course consists of 10 days of tanning in Sweden.
 The first 8 days are of an intensive mix of in-depth information, theory, and many hours of sustained physical work of preparation, scraping, wringing, and softening of hides.
 As the course progresses you will be able to work at your own tempo.
 The final days are reserved for ‘catching up’, relaxing, exploring and doing the projects you like to do.

 The course will be led by Thijmen Apswoude and Steven LeSay.
 Both Steven and Thijmen are living experts on Primitive crafts and resourceful teachers of ancient skills and bushcraft.
 Steven is based in Sussex, England and founded Axe and Paddle Bushcraft in 2012.
 He teaches a vast range of primitive and frontier skills crafts, such as paddle carving, moccasin making, fur tanning and much more.